saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectOrderItem.md

 ### Purpose

 This section of the code handles the rejection of individual order items that are not part of a kit (i.e., standalone products).
-The goal is to update the order item's association with the shipment group, adjust inventory levels, and log the rejection.
+The goal is to update the order item's association with the shipment group.

+**NOTE:** As compared to legacy code:
+* This serice is not responsible to adjust inventory levels, and log the rejection.
+* Does create or update records in OrderItemShipGroupAssoc entity.
+* An orderItem is part of one and only one OrderItemShipGroup.

+**IN Parameters**
+* `orderId`
+* `orderItemSeqId`
+* `naFacilityId`

 ### Workflow

-1.   **Cancel Inventory Reservation:** The `cancelOrderItemInvResQty` service is called to cancel the corresponding inventory reservation for the orderItem quantity.
+1.  **Cancel Inventory Reservation:** Call `cancelOrderItemInvResQty(orderId, orderItemSeqId, shipGroupSeqId, cancelQantity)` service is called to cancel the corresponding inventory reservation for the orderItem quantity.
+The called service will canceel reservation for marketing package and all its components.
+2.  **Cancel the related PickList item:** Get `picklistItems` for `orderId` `orderItemSeqId`.
-2.   **Move to Rejected Ship Group (if applicable):** If the order item was originally associated with a non-NA facility, it's moved to a ship group associated with the `naFacilityId` (a designated facility for rejected items).
+3.  **Move to Rejected Ship Group:** Move the orderItem to a ship group associated with the `naFacilityId` (a designated facility for rejected items).
+Check if OrderItemShipGroup exits for the `naFacilityId` else create one and then move `orderItem` to this ship group.
-3.   **Create Order Facility Change:** An `OrderFacilityChange` record is created to log the change in facility for the rejected item.
 4.  **Log External Fulfillment:** The `createUpdateExternalFulfillmentOrderItem` service is called to create or update an external fulfillment log entry, marking the item as rejected.
 5.  **Create Order History:** An `OrderHistory` record is created with the event type `ITEM_REJECTED` to track the rejection in the order's history.
+6.  **Create Order Facility Change:** An `OrderFacilityChange` record is created to log the change in facility for the rejected item.

+### Related services are responsible for the following

-6.  **Record Inventory Variance:** If the `recordVariance` flag is set to "Y," and the rejection reason requires it, an inventory variance is recorded for the rejected quantity.
+7.  **Record Inventory Variance:** If the `recordVariance` flag is set to "Y," and the rejection reason requires it, an inventory variance is recorded for the rejected quantity.
 This helps track inventory adjustments due to the rejection.
-7.  **Set Auto Cancel Date:** If the `setAutoCancelDate` flag is set to "Y," the service calculates and sets an auto-cancel date for the order item based on the product store's configuration.
+8.  **Set Auto Cancel Date:** If the `setAutoCancelDate` flag is set to "Y," the service calculates and sets an auto-cancel date for the order item based on the product store's configuration.
 This is typically used to automatically cancel orders that haven't been paid for within a certain timeframe.

+### Bundle product OrderItem

+In case the OrderItem is for budle product.
+During the fulfillment process, PRODUCT_COMPONENT of the budles products are reserved `OrderItemShipGrpInvRes`,  picked `PickListItem` and shipped `ShipmentItem`.

 ### Key Points